polterguy/hyper-ide/helpers/help-files/01 - Hyperlambda/15 - A fork friendly framework.md

 which stores its items in the internal _"p5.data"_ database.
 This allows us to accommodate for future change, without breaking the rules of *YAGNI*.

-**Definition**; YAGNI means *"You Ain't Gonna Need It"*, and implies you should never implement something you'll probably never need.
+**Definition**; YAGNI means *"You Ain't Gonna Need It"*, and implies you should never implement something you don't need immediately.
 This important design principle, often contradicts another important design principle of OOP - Which is that you should expect change.
-Hence, the art of balancing YAGNI, with the design principles necessary to accommodate for future change - Often times seems like an impossible task.
+Hence, the art of balancing YAGNI, with the design principles necessary to accommodate for future change - Often seems to be an impossible task.

-I often refer to this oxymoron's insanity, by stating how according to the rules of *"SOLID programming"* (Google it) - The perfect type has no public fields, methods or properties, cannot be instantiated, and is 100% *"encapsulated"* - Which of course translates into, that the perfect class doesn't exist.
+I often refer to this oxymoron's insanity, by stating how according to the rules of *"SOLID programming"* (Google it) - The perfect class has no public fields, methods, or properties, it cannot be instantiated, and is 100% *"encapsulated"* - Which of course translates into, that the perfect class is the one that *doesn't exist*.

 ### How Hyperlambda solves this